Internet at sea: 5G, Satellite, Starlink, which solution to choose?

 Inmarsat

-In terms of equipment, the SAILOR Fleet One is priced at €4,990 excluding VAT and provides data connectivity at up to 100 kbps and voice calls (to a single number).
+In terms of equipment, the SAILOR Fleet One is priced at 4,990 € HT and provides data connectivity up to 100 kbps and voice calls (on a single number).

-What about Starlink in all this?
+And Starlink in all this?

 Starlink operation: how it works

-By 2025, SpaceX expects to have around 12,000 in service.
+By 2025, SpaceX plans to have around 12,000 in service.

 These satellites exchange data via laser links, providing a quality connection with low latency.